ecilasun/catnip/INSTRUCTION_SET.md

 1:Jump via address at [IP+2:IP+4] (32 bits, 19 bits addressable (absolute))
 ```

-### BRANCH {address} / BRANCH rB:rA
+### BRANCH {address} / BRANCH rA

-Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of registers rA and rB.
+Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA.

-### BRANCHIF {address} / BRANCHIF rB:rA
+### BRANCHIF {address} / BRANCHIF rA

-Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of registers rA and rB if the TR register is set.
+Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA if the TR register is set.

-### JMP {address} / JMP rB:rA
+### JMP {address} / JMP rA

-Sets the IP to the 2 words following this instruction or the contents of registers rA and rB.
+Sets the IP to the 2 words following this instruction or the contents of register rA.

-### JMPIF {address} / JMPIF rB:rA
+### JMPIF {address} / JMPIF rA

-Sets the IP to the 2 words following this instruction or the contents of registers rA and rB if the TR register is set.
+Sets the IP to the 2 words following this instruction or the contents of registers rA if the TR register is set.

 ---
 ## Integer Math Instruction